Top 9 Anise Benefits For Health, How To Use It, & Nutrition

 Consumption of anise is generally considered safe for most people.
 However, those allergic to tree nuts should avoid taking anise seeds.
 There is limited scientific research available on the side effects of anise.
 Also, not enough is known about the safety of anise during pregnancy and breastfeeding.
 Stay safe and avoid intake.

-Anise is considered an estrogenic agent and may increase the risk of breast cancer in women with hormone-sensitive conditions (11), (27).
-As per another study, anise seed essential oil may interact with acetaminophen (a medication used to treat mild to moderate pain) (28).
+Anise is considered an estrogenic agent and may increase the risk of breast cancer in women with hormone-sensitive conditions (11), (28).
+As per another study, anise seed essential oil may interact with acetaminophen (a medication used to treat mild to moderate pain) (29).
+Anecdotal evidence also suggests that anise may react with hormonal medications and anticoagulants and increase the risk of bleeding.
+So, always consult a doctor before consuming anise, especially if you take any medication.

 Infographic: Benefits Of Anise